AlexSickert/pim-oo-perl/README.md

 # Personal Information Manager (OO Perl)

-This is a project that I did to learn java.
-I was not happy with Windows media Player and created my own MP3 Player.

-Personal Information Manager (OO Perl)

 This is a web application written in object oriented Perl with the primary intention to act as a knowledge base.
 I used it intensely for almost 10 years and it grew so that it had a the end several modules:

 * Knowledge base